radiantlogic-v8/documentation-new/documentation/operations-guide/06-patching-production-environment.md

     >[!warning] If you are running RadiantOne v7.4.8(+), all cluster nodes update their local license file automatically with the updated license file on the first cluster node that is updated (and restarted).
 Therefore, you can skip step 3 below.

 1. Repeat steps 1-2 on each RadiantOne cluster node.
 Use the same cluster license value for all RadiantOne nodes.

+###  In Versions Starting v7.4.19

+Starting Identity Data Management version 7.4.19, you can update the license key by running `vdsconfig.sh license-update {path-to-license-file}` in your cluster.
+This command updates the license stored in ZooKeeper.
+After the update is successful, Identity Data Management uses the new license.
+Unlike in previous versions, you no longer need to update the license file on each node in a cluster.

+To verify the details of the current license file, run `vdsconfig.sh license-view`.
+To view the details of a specific license file,  run `./vdsconfig.sh license-inspect -f /path/to/license/file`.